ErikRice/BadBank/README.md

 ### Features:

--Authorization and Authentication
+- Authorization and Authentication
--Ability to create and store user accounts
+- Ability to create and store user accounts
--Deposit and Withdrawal from your saved account
+- Deposit and Withdrawal from your saved account

 ## License:

-Copyright <2021> <Erik Rice>
+Copyright 2021 **Erik Rice**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: